-After a primary care doctor finds evidence of cancer, he or she will refer the > person to an oncologist for further evaluation.
-Finally, they will be certified > and licensed in the state where they want to practice medical oncology.
-You can > also see other oncologists depending on the type of cancer you have and the type > of treatment plan you want.
-They are basically general surgeons who perform > additional training in oncology and related surgical procedures.
+It could be that you have symptoms that could be related to cancer, and the oncologist will order tests to learn more about your symptoms.
+A primary care doctor may refer you to an oncologist for further evaluation if they find evidence of cancer.
+Oncologists are certified and licensed in the state where they practice medical oncology.
+You can also see other oncologists depending on the type of cancer you have and the type of treatment plan you want.

 For example, a urological oncologist treats cancers of the genitourinary system, such as the bladder, kidneys, penis, prostate, and testicles.
 A medical oncologist treats cancer with chemotherapy or other medications, such as hormone therapy and immunotherapy.
 A radiation oncologist specializes in giving external and internal radiation therapy to people with cancer.
 Hematology is another important aspect of oncology.
 Hematologists treat blood disorders such as anaemia, sickle cell disease, and thrombosis.